Vadym Gutzeit: Political career

 On 26 June 2018, Gutzeit was appointed head of the Kyiv City Council's (Kyiv City State Administration) Department of Youth and Sports.
 He held the position until March 2020.

 On 9 June 2019 Gutzeit announced he would take part in the July 2019 Ukrainian parliamentary election with the party Servant of the People.
 Three days later, however, he withdrew from the election.

 Ukrainian Youth and Sports Minister

-Since 4 March 2020, Gutzeit has been Ukraine's Youth and Sport Minister.
-In the Tokyo Olympics held in 2021, Ukraine won 19 medals (up from 11 medals in the prior Olympics), 16th-most among nations (up from 31st), and 4th among nations per capita, while in addition 12 Ukrainians also won medals for other countries.
-Speaking in 2021 of his Russian former Olympic teammates with whom he represented the USSR, he said: "television really zombies people there."
-In December 2021, he announced that Ukraine had decided to apply to host the 2028 Winter Youth Olympics, and the 2030 Winter Olympics.
+On 4 March 2020, Gutzeit was voted in as Ukraine's Youth and Sport Minister.
+At the Tokyo Olympics held in 2021, Ukrainian athletes won 19 medals (up from 11 medals in the prior Olympics), though only one of them gold.
+In the overall medal table, Ukraine placed 16th by total medals and 44th by golds.
+Speaking in 2021 of his Russian Olympic teammates with whom he competed as part of the Unified Team at the 1992 Summer Olympics, Gutzeit said: "television really zombified people there [in Russia]."
+In December 2021, he announced that Ukraine had decided to apply to host the 2028 Winter Youth Olympics and 2030 Winter Olympics.

 On 28 February 2022, referring to the Russian invasion of Ukraine, he wrote: "No one has the right to threaten our sovereignty and freedom...
 Sport carries the idea of peace.
-But if the enemy is on our land – ....
+But if the enemy is on our land – ...
 We will surely win!"

+Referring to the International Olympic Committee's decision to reinstate Russian athletes as neutrals, Gutzeit pointed out in March 2023 that "neither us nor them" are satisfied with the decision, with the Ukrainians ardently demanding a blanket ban, while the Russians claim the IOC criteria is humiliating, hypocritical, and russophobic.

+Also in March 2023, Gutzeit said that Russia's invasion of Ukraine had so far killed 262 Ukrainian athletes, and destroyed 363 sports facilities in Ukraine.

+In 2023, Gutzeit, who had competed with Russian Olympic Committee president Stanislav Pozdnyakov when they were teammates from Ukraine and Russia on the post-Soviet Unified Team at the 1992 Olympics, said he had only contempt for Pozdnyakov.
+He blames Pozdnyakov for vocally supporting Russia's invasion of Ukraine.
+Gutzeit said: "I don’t want to talk to him.
+I don’t want to know him at all.
+He is my enemy, who supports this war, who considers it an honor for athletes to take part in the war against Ukrainians, to kill Ukrainians.
+Therefore, for today and forever, this person does not exist for me.”

+On 8 November 2023 Gutzeit requested his dismissal as minister, so he could focus more on his work in the National Olympic Committee of Ukraine.
+The Verkhovna Rada (Ukraine's national parliament) fired Gutzeit as Minister of Youth and Sports the following day.
+243 Ukrainian MP's voted for his dismissal.

+President of the National Olympic Committee of Ukraine

+In November 2022, Gutzeit was elected the new President of the National Olympic Committee of Ukraine, with 84% of the vote.